filename

 Filename = Dir = file:name_all()

-This function works like absname/1
+This function works like absname/1, except that

 the directory to which the file name should be made relative

-is given explicitly in the
+is given explicitly in the argument.

 absname_join(Dir, Filename) -> file:filename_all()